 You may also want to consult with a dietician or therapist who specializes in treating eating disorders to develop a plan for healthy eating and appropriate weight gain.

 All in all, make sure that you put together a good support team, consisting of doctors, therapists, family, and friends, who can offer you the care and support both you and your baby need to stay happy and healthy.

-If you have questions about inpatient or residential treatment for your eating disorder, please feel free to contact us at 866-332-0836.
-Our intake specialists would be happy to talk to you about your options.
+If you have questions about inpatient or residential treatment for your eating disorder, please contact us to learn more about our program and how The Meadows Ranch can help.